 This page is dedicated to Dr. Fedor A. Serbinenko

 Yet, I am not sure how many care about BTO anymore.
-Pipeline killed the BTO star, or at least wounded it beyond recovery.
+Pipeline killed the BTO star, or at least wounded it pretty badly.
 Nevertheless, I hope this will turn out to be a useful guide for those who do not do BTOs often.
 For those that do, this page is just a show of how we do it.
 I am sure its different from how you do it — in fact, I don’t think any two people do BTO the same way.
 Why we do it this way will be shown as we go along.

 We do BTO under general anesthesia and rely on venous phase delay to give a dichotomized pass/fail grade.
 In our opinion it is as good or better than neurologic exam, with the advantage of being substantially shorter, thereby minimizing test occlusion times.
 In most cases the balloon is up for less than 3 minutes